motla/ftdi-d2xx/README.md

 ## Sponsor
-The work for the library wrapper has been sponsored by [ONWI](https://www.onwi.fr/), a small electronics design office and production unit based near Lyon, France.
+The original work for the library wrapper has been sponsored by [ONWI](https://www.onwi.fr/), a small electronics design office and production unit based near Lyon, France.

 ## Licensing